 - Review the information here and complete the forms indicated at the end of this site.
 Paperwork is turned into LSE and reviewed.
 A meeting is scheduled with the director of LSE for further information and clarification of the recognition process.

 - Once the aforementioned meeting takes place, LSE works with the contact person for the organization to assure that all the appropriate paperwork is completed.
-Social groups (Greek letter and independent organizations) must be introduced by the Panhellenic, Interfraternity or Independent Council.
+Greek letter organizations must be introduced by the Panhellenic or Interfraternity Council.
 The introduction should include the benefits and challenges that the proposed Greek letter organization offers to the SNC and Greek communities.

 - Once all the paperwork is in order, the director of LSE forwards everything to the student affairs committee for review.

 - The chair of the student affairs committee facilitates discussion with the committee regarding the purpose statement and constitution in order to provide a recommendation to the vice president of student affairs to accept or reject the request for recognition.
 The chair of the committee forwards the constitution, advisor name, roster and executive report to the vice president of student affairs, along with the committee’s recommendation.

 - The vice president for mission and student affairs sends a letter to inform the organization of the college’s decision to accept or reject the request.

 If the organization is approved for recognition, an official letter of recognition is given to the organization president and is filed with Leadership Development, Student Engagement and First Year Experience.
 In addition, once recognized, the organization’s contact information will be placed on the student organization website.

 To be recognized by the first day of classes in spring semester: